CoolDawnAnt/SE-based_sample_selection/README.md

 ### Acknowledgements

-Thanks to the authors of [Coverage-centric Coreset Selection for High Pruning Rates](https://github.com/haizhongzheng/Coverage-centric-coreset-selection) for releasing their code for evaluating CCS and training ResNet models on CIFAR10, CIFAR100, ImageNet-1K.
-Much of this codebase has been adapted from their code.
+Thanks to the authors of [Coverage-centric Coreset Selection for High Pruning Rates](https://github.com/haizhongzheng/Coverage-centric-coreset-selection) and [D2 Pruning: Message Passing for Balancing Diversity & Difficulty in Data Pruning](https://github.com/adymaharana/d2pruning) for releasing their code for evaluating CCS/D2 and training ResNet models on CIFAR10, CIFAR100, ImageNet-1K.
+Much of this codebase has been adapted from their codes.